CSCI-KNOX/CSCI-3753-PA1/README.md

 ### 1.2.1 Terminal Tabs

 One great thing about tmux is it allows you to have multiple tabs.
-To crate a new tab type `Ctrl+d` followed by `c`.
+To create a new tab type `Ctrl+d` followed by `c`.
 The bottom green bar should look something like this `[pa1] 0:bash- 1:bash*`.
 Notice how there is an asterisk on `1:bash*`.
 To move back and forth between the tabs type `Ctrl+d` then `n` for next and `p` for previous.

 Tmux is a very powerful program and extremely customizable.
 I'll leave it up to you to explore it.